 Figure 1: Width (weight) variations in outlines

-Follow these steps to change the outline weight of a shape in PowerPoint 2016 for Windows:
+Follow these steps to change the outline weight of a shape in PowerPoint 2016 for Mac:

 - Open your presentation and select the shape that you want to format.

 - We selected a Rectangle shape, as shown in Figure 2.
-Selecting the shape brings up the Drawing Tools Format tab in the Ribbon, as shown highlighted in red within Figure 2.
+Selecting the shape brings up the Shape Format tab in the Ribbon, as shown highlighted in blue within Figure 2.
 Activate this Ribbon tab by clicking on it.

 Figure 3: Shape Outline drop-down gallery

 - This opens the Format Shape Task Pane that you can see in Figure 4.
-Make sure that the Fill tab is selected (highlighted in red within Figure 4), then access the Line section.
+Make sure that the Fill tab is selected (highlighted in red within Figure 4), then select the Line options.
 Within this section, select the Solid line radio button (highlighted in blue within Figure 4).

 Figure 4: Format Shape Task Pane with Line options